USEPA/useeior/README.md

 > print(paste("Sectors failing:", paste(econval$Failure$rownames, collapse = ", ")))
 [1] "Sectors failing: S00402/US, S00300/US"
 ```
-Note: `S00402/US - Used and secondhand goods` and `S00300/US - Noncomparable imports` are two commodities that are not produced by any industry in the US, therefore their commodity output naturally cannot recalculated with the model total requirements matrix `L` and demand vector `y` for US production.
+Note: `S00402/US - Used and secondhand goods` and `S00300/US - Noncomparable imports` are two commodities that are not produced by any industry in the US, therefore their commodity output naturally cannot be recalculated with the model total requirements matrix `L` and demand vector `y` for US production.
 Results for these sectors are not recommended for use.

+#### Economic validation

+Additional economic validations are performed in [ValidateModel.Rmd](https://github.com/USEPA/useeior/blob/develop/inst/doc/ValidateModel.Rmd).

 ### Visualize Model Results